hotwax/oms-documentation/documents/product-updates/2024/july24/fulfillment-app-update.md

 Previously, rejecting orders containing multiple items was a time-consuming process.
 Retailers often prefer to fulfill entire orders and avoid partial shipments.
 This meant manually selecting rejection reasons for each item, which could be tedious.

-In the previous version of `Fulfillment` App, users had to select an option to report issues in the `order details` card and then select the reason. **Now, the order rejection button has been relocated to a more accessible position.
+In the previous version of the `Fulfillment` app, users had to click on `Report an Issue` before being presented with rejection reasons. **Now, the order rejection button has been relocated to a more accessible position.
 Store associates can easily reject an order and select the specific reason by clicking the `red bin` icon directly on the order card.**

-The updated `Fulfillmen`t app offers a company-level setting for automatic complete order rejection.
+The updated `Fulfillment` app offers a company-level setting for automatic complete order rejection.
 When activated, if a single item in an order is out of stock, the entire order will be rejected, allowing for potentially more cost-effective shipping options.
 If partial fulfillment is preferred, retailers can enable partial allocation so that only the out-of-stock items are rejected, while the remaining in-stock items are fulfilled.

 ### Enable Partial Rejections Toggle: